byrdman62/trailhead-counseling/_portfolio/portfolio2.md

 ---
-title: Our Methods
+title: Our Approach To Counseling
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+subtitle:
+images:
-image: assets/img/portfolio/05-thumbnail.jpg
+  - image: assets/img/portfolio/05-thumbnail.jpg
     alt: Shirts on a hanger

 caption:
-  title: Our Methods
+  title: Our Approach To Counseling
-  subtitle: Illustration
+  subtitle:
   thumbnail: assets/img/portfolio/05-thumbnail.jpg
 ---

-Use this area to describe your project. **Markdown** supported.
-This entry (project1.md) uses links for the image sources.
-All other projects in the portfolio use local images.
-Both work just fine!
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+The following are some of the counseling approaches we use:

 {:.list-inline}

-- Date: January 2017
-- Client: Threads
-- Category: Illustration
+- <h6>Cognitive Behavioral Therapy (CBT)</h6>
+- <h6>Dialectical Behavioral Therapy (DBT)</h6>
+- <h6>Solution Focused Therapy (SFT)</h6>
+- <h6>Eye Movement Desensitization and Reprocessing (EMDR)</h6>